MDL0113 - ORIGAMI - FUJIMOTO CUBE BY SHUZO FUJIMOTO (FROM A SQUARE)

 (E) Repeat once more.

-with raw edges come together.
+(G) Make sure the edges of the cube are straight and neat, especially where the two smooth sides with raw edges come together.
 Also check that the spiral pattern on the two opposite faces are complete and correct.

 Making origami accessible through text-based instructions.